Cacti/documentation/General-Installing-Instructions.md

 shell>./bootstrap
 ```

-If the `boostrap` script is successful, you then will follow the instructions it
+If the `bootstrap` script is successful, you then will follow the instructions it
 provides to compile and install.

 Assuming, you've managed to install spine correctly, you will have to configure